 Acoustic Analysis

-We will perform acoustic analysis on the production data collected during the tests in Terry Au’s (ms) study, using Praat software.
+We will perform acoustic analysis on the production data collected during the tests in Terry Au’s (ms) study, using PRAAT software.
 The aim of this analysis will be to measure aspects of low-level acoustic cues relevant to producing the contrast between plosives, which will allow us to develop a detailed picture of the effects of training and age on speaker productions.
 I will be responsible for analyzing data from the adolescent age group.

 On data from word-initial phrases, we will mark voice onset time (VOT) duration as the length of time between the release of the onset stop consonant and the onset of periodicity marking the vowel.
 If there is aspiration, we will measure the mean aspiration intensity and mark aspiration duration in onset position.
 We will measure vowel duration using the .wav method to mark the start of the vowel and the F2 method to mark the end of the vowel.
 We will measure the F2 at the end of the vowel and the pitch (F0) of the vowel if there is a level pitch contour, or the change in pitch if there is not a level pitch contour.
 If there is a voicing bar, we will measure the duration.